 The Super Beetle of the early 1970s (introduced in 1971) brought modern MacPherson strut-type front suspension, a slightly redesigned front end, a bigger trunk, and myriad detail refinements.
 The Super Beetle Cabriolet would continue in North America through 1979 with fuel injection adding additional horsepower to the venerable air-cooled 4-cylinder Volkswagen engine plus more compliance with tougher vehicle-emission standards.

 Volkswagen promoted the Volkswagen Super Beetle by stating that it had 89 improvements, including a boost in horsepower to 60 BHP.
 New flow-through vent ports were placed behind the side windows, and chrome trim could be found around its side windows.
-Turning radius was smaller, and the front tread dimension grew wider.
+The turning radius was smaller, and the front tread dimension grew wider.

-For 1972, changes to the Beetle was minor.
+For 1972, changes to the Beetle were minor.
 The rear window grew larger, and a hinged parcel shelf covered the luggage well.
-Improving safety, an energy-absorbing steering wheel and inertia-reel seatbelts were installed. by Daniel Vaughan | Oct 2017
+Improving safety, an energy-absorbing steering wheel, and inertia-reel seatbelts were installed.

 Related Reading : Volkswagen Beetle History

 Continue Reading >>

 Ford Bronco ($2,194-$2,194)

 Dodge Demon ($2,315-$2,758)

 Ford Torino ($2,040-$3,485)